ContaoMonitoring/monitoring-scan-client-worker-update-contao-version/README.md

 Contao Extension: MonitoringScanClientUpdaterContaoVersion
 ==========================================================

-Provides a component to update the system of a monitored entry with the scanned Contao version from the client
+Provides a component to update the system of a monitored entry with the scanned Contao version from the client.

 Installation